bdegouti/CMPT-371-Alien-Wars-Project/README.md

 For example, a gamestate is converted from various objects which hold gamestate data such as player queues into a single string, which starts off discribing the gamestate, then listing specific data.
 This super string is then sent with sockets to the reciever, who takes a string and converts it into game objects.

-In the tcpserver sockets are setup as following:
+In the tcpserver.c sockets are setup as following:
 ![sockets1](https://user-images.githubusercontent.com/71346386/184566355-aeb5712b-5495-452b-bb9b-7c61e25dcae3.png)

 and then bound to the port